Best Practices for Car Wrapping Protection

 Professional Nano Ceramic Coatings for Vinyl Wraps

 The upper tier of vinyl wrap protection is the professional-grade nano ceramic coatings that are specifically formulated for vinyl and PPF or clear bra.
-A product like Ceramic Pro 9H Vinyl and PPF is engineered with nanotechnology that allows the coating to penetrate those tiny imperfections on the top layer of the vinyl.
+A product like Ceramic Pro PPF and Vinyl is engineered with nanotechnology that allows the coating to penetrate those tiny imperfections on the top layer of the vinyl.
 This provides an anchor for the coating to bond with the wrap, then harden exceptionally flat on top.

-Once the base coat is applied, you can opt for additional layers, which provides up to 10 years or a lifetime of protection.
+Once the base coat is applied, you can opt for additional layers, which provide additional protection in the future.
 This can significantly extend the life expectancy of your vinyl wrap and provide multiple protective benefits including:

 Blocks Water from Penetrating to Adhesive